 The 51-year-old then took off his wig to reveal his true identity, before delivering a sermon based on the failure of the disciples to recognize Jesus Christ on the road to Emmaus after his resurrection.
 Rev Rigby said: "It was interesting to see the reaction from people - I was totally ignored, totally.
 It showed that we don't recognize God at work and in each other.
 I told my congregation they were a stingy lot!

 How many of us call ourselves a “Christian”, yet we just don’t “do” Christian?
-All the people in these articles go to church, yet treat people who don’t look like them with total disdain.
+The people in these articles go to church, yet treat people who don’t look like them with total disdain.
 Why?
 Why don’t we believe what we believe?
-Why don’t churches believe what they believe or do what they preach?

 Why don’t we believe what we believe?
 Why is it people who have absolutely nothing in life, get rejected, ignored, stepped over and asked to leave by us “Christians?”
 I include myself in this.
 If we call ourselves a Christian then we should live our life as Jesus did, that means we should be the same person in church, in the car, at work, on the golf course or in the home.
 We really need to be the person we would be if Jesus were to walk with us for one straight month side by side.

 Unfortunately it seems like “Christian beliefs” are actually becoming misguided and inspired more by worldly religion than the Word of God.
 Being a Christian means that you’re changed on the inside--not controlled by others from the outside.
 It means that your heart has been changed by the presence of God.
 It means that you’re free to do His work where and when you see fit.
 It doesn’t mean that you’re required to go to church, required to pay tithes, required to be good or do anything in order to stay a Christian.
 It means you desire to do those things because you've been changed.